Antici…pation

 Preparing, Not Predicting

-Before we talk about anticipation, we have to start here: getting clear on what you want.
+Before we talk about building anticipation, we have to start here: getting clear on what you want.

 I once had a friend share that during a prenatal visit, when she asked her doctor about discussing her birth plan, he cut her off: